michaelfm1211/mdview/DOCS.md

 ##### Links

 libmdview accepts two ways of making a link:
-1. Providing the link text in brackets, immediately followed by the URL in parentheses.
+1. Provide the link text in brackets, immediately followed by the URL in parentheses.
 For example, `[Example text](https://example.com)` will become `<a href="https://example.com">Example text</a>`.
-2. Providing a URL in brackets and leaving the parentheses blank.
+2. Provide a URL in brackets and leave the parentheses blank.
 If you use links like this, the URL and the title will be the same.
 For example, `[https://example.com]()` will become
 `<a href="https://example.com">https://example.com</a>`